Exabyte-io/documentation/docs/compute/setting-parameters.md

 <!-- by MM -->

 This page describes how to set up compute parameters for a job.
 It is assumed that you've already created a project and have started creating a job inside it.

+## Job wizard

-Job wizard has 3 main tabs, MATERIAL, WORKFLOW and COMPUTE.
+Job wizard has 3 main tabs: MATERIAL, WORKFLOW and COMPUTE.
 MATERIAL tab lets you create and save materials for future use.
-The default structure corresponds to Silicon in face-centered cubic configuration.
-We will leave it so.
 Simulations usually have multiple steps that need to be executed in a certain order.
-This step sequence is called a "Workflow".
-By default the first workflow - "Bandstructure" - is selected.
-One can modify the input files for each part of the calculation, available under input tabs.
-One can also customize the workflow by adding and deleting individual "Units" by adding and deleting the tabs containing input files.
-We will leave parameters at their default values here again.
-These steps are explained in more details in [here](https://docs.exabyte.io/tutorials/quickstart).
+This sequence is called a workflow and can be set up under the corresponding page "WORKFLOW".
+These are explained in more details in [here](https://docs.exabyte.io/tutorials/quickstart).

 COMPUTE tab lets you set up the compute parameters.